nkeenan38/Procedural-Planet-Generator/README.md

 ![Shadow Example](./img/shadows.png)

 ### Assets ###
-I've added some procedural placed assets in the form of trees and cows.
+I've added some procedurally placed assets in the form of trees and cows.
 You'll find palm trees in tropical biomes (on beachy coasts or islands).
 Fir trees populate the forest biomes.
 Snowy fir trees are found on snowy mountain peaks.
 And finally, cows can be found roaming the grasslands.

 ![Assests Example](./img/assets.png)